Integrating an external command

 would list:

-• The options specific to mytool.
+• The options only usable by mytool.

 For instance, running: